-GCSE Drama is suitable for
+GCSE Drama is suitable for:

-- Students who are creative and have a general interest in theatre. - Students who are confident and would like to improve their performance skills. - Students who enjoy reading plays and literature independently. - Students who have a flare for art and design.
+- Students who are creative and have a general interest in theatre and drama. - Students who would like to improve their performance skills and confidence. - Students who enjoy reading plays and literature independently. - Students who have an interest in dance, movement and music.